bezmoradi/tutorials/go/17-concurrency.md

 exit status 2
 ```

 In the above code, the `range` loop iterates over the channel until it's closed.
-The problem here is that we have not explicitly closed our channel, that's why `range` keeps waiting for more values even though there are no more values to send, and we get a deadlock error.
+The problem here is that we have not explicitly closed our channel that's why `range` keeps waiting for more values even though there are no more values to send, and we get a deadlock error.
 To fix this, we need to close our channel when we are done sending values:

 ```go
 go func() {